Your cart is currently empty!

 Weight gain isn’t enough

 Careful!
-There’s a misconception that with weight gain, all fearful thoughts and rigid behaviours disappear.
-If your child gets discharged too early, purely because they’ve reached a target weight, please know you can keep them progressing through exposure work and coaching.
+There’s a misconception that all fearful thoughts and rigid behaviours disappear with weight gain.
+If your child gets discharged too early, purely because they’ve reached a target weight, ask the therapist to empower you to continue providing exposure work and coaching.

 [Jumping to another section of the chapter…]